 Network Visibility determines what users can find in a Network.
 More specifically, Network Visibility determines (1) which Communities users can discover and (2) which Communities users can request to join.

 Network Administrators and Network Members can discover Communities and request to join discoverable private Communities in their Networks and Subnetworks.
 Network Members cannot discover or request to join Communities in parent or sibling Networks, regardless of whether the Community in question is public or discoverable.
-Network Administrators can find non-discoverable boards through the Network Settings page (Edit Network Settings → Boards).
+Network Administrators can find non-discoverable boards through the Organization Settings page (Edit Organization Settings → Communities).
 Network Guests cannot discover or request to join any Communities, including Communities within their own Network.

 Visibility relationships mirror Permissions relationships.
 The map below is extended to include a Tier 2 Student Communities Network where students create and administrate their own Communities, which we highly recommend for university-wide Yellowdig rollouts.
 (We explain our recommendation in Introduction to Networks and Subnetworks.)